sdpalley/matcher/README.md

 I've found that the approach works really well in litigation, and saves people time and money.
 A much fancier implementation can be found at www.impassebreaker.com.
 I was curious how this would look if it were really simple, and what others might do with the idea if it were stripped to its core.

 ######What can I do with this?
 See the license below.
-Copy, fork; code corrections welcome ; ) I'm a lawyer, after all, not a professional programmer.
+Copy, fork; code corrections welcome ; ) I'm a lawyer, after all, not a professional programmer, and feedback is welcome.

 ----